ask the pastor

 Please see the bottom of this page for inspirational and enlightening "vignettes", videos of faith that are filmed in your local "your4state" community that will encourage you and put a smile on your face!
 This is Inspire: may God abundantly bless you and truly inspire you.

-"Whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is gracious, if there is any excellence, if there is anything worthy of praise, think about these things? and the God of peace will be with you."
-[Colossians 4:8-9, RSV-CE]
+"Whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is gracious, if there is any excellence, if there is anything worthy of praise, think about these things; and the God of peace will be with you."
+[Philippians 4:8-9, RSV-CE]

 Saturday: 8:30am and 5:15pm